cugos/cugos.github.com/2025-fall-fling/index.md

     bio: |
       <strong>Dr. Nat Henry</strong> is a professional geographer and the Director of <strong>Henry Spatial Analysis</strong>.
 His public health and urban mobility work has been featured in Nature, The Lancet, Bloomberg CityLab, and on the front pages of The New York Times and The Seattle Times.
     description: |
-      Model-based geostatistics (MBG) can be a powerful framework for understanding spatial data, but the difficulty of setting up these models has inhibited their widespread use.
-This talk introduces model-based geostatistics using the open-source "mbg" package in R. Using examples from public health and transportation planning, we will explore different approaches to spatial regression, link our outcomes to underlying spatial predictors, and highlight the importance of model validation in the age of AI.
+      Model-based geostatistics can be a powerful framework for understanding spatial data, but the difficulty of setting up these models has inhibited their widespread use.
+This talk introduces model-based geostatistics using the open-source <a href="https://henryspatialanalysis.github.io/mbg/">mbg</a> package in R. Using examples from public health and transportation planning, we will explore different approaches to spatial regression, link our outcomes to underlying spatial predictors, and highlight the importance of model validation in the age of AI.

   - type: Talk
     title: Identifying environmental drivers of Aedes aegypti and Aedes albopictus abundance in the Dallas-Fort Worth metroplex using Random Forest modeling